huangyingting/llm-inference/README.md

-# Optimizing Cost and Operations for Private Large Language Model Inference on Azure
+# Cost-Effective Private Large Language Model Inference on Azure Kubernetes Service

 ## Introduction
 This article provides a method for private and cost-optimized deployment of large language models on the Azure cloud.
 It assumes the reader has foundational knowledge of large language models and Kubernetes.

 It utilizes AKS spot instances, quantization techniques, and batching inference to reduce compute costs compared to traditional deployment approaches.

-A [proof-of-concept deployment](https://github.com/huangyingting/llm-inference) is presented using tools like cluster autoscaler, GPU node pools, pod affinity and tolerations to enable fast and resilient inference on low-cost spot instance GPU nodes.
+A [proof-of-concept deployment](https://github.com/huangyingting/llm-inference) demonstrates using cluster autoscaler, GPU node pools, pod affinity and tolerations on Azure Kubernetes Service to enable fast and resilient large language model inference leveraging low-cost spot instance GPU nodes.

 ### Reasons for running large language models privately
 There are several motivations for organizations to run large language models privately: